by Ken Lain, the mountain gardener

 A pure wildflower seed needs the freeze-thaw cycle of late winter and early spring to germinate properly.
 This is especially true for the most popular varieties like the poppy.
 Cold weather cracks open a wildflower seed’s hull, so it can make its way into the soil.
 That’s why sowing the seed now through March is the ideal planting window.

-Four simple steps make the difference between wildflower success and failure.
+Four simple steps make the difference in wildflower success.
 Here are the specific planting techniques that guarantee a breathtaking crop of wildflowers:

-Step 2: Create your own hydro mulch.
-Often seeds in a mix are so small you can barely tell if you have spread them evenly across the soil.
-So, to avoid this drawback buy a bag of Watters Premium Mulch, pour it into a wheelbarrow and mix in the seed.
+Step 2: Create a Wildflower Hydro Mulch.
+Often seeds in a mix are so tiny a gardener can barely tell when they land on the soil.
+Avoid this drawback and buy a bag of Watters Premium Mulch, pour it into a wheelbarrow, and mix in your seed.
 Spread this seed-mulch blend over the prepared seedbed.
-This simple trick helps you see precisely where the seed is placed, ensures good seed-to-soil contact, insulates the seed, and camouflages it from hungry birds.
+A simple trick so you know precisely where each wildflower grows.
+It ensures good seed-to-soil contact, insulates your seedling, and camouflages them from hungry birds.

 Wildflower Caution!
 Quality is difficult to spot in wildflower seeds and presents a problem because many shortcuts are taken in the industry.
-To keep down cost, many blends of wildflower seeds are composed of filler and cheap annual seed.
-You want high-quality seeds that will come back year after year, spreading their blooming joy to other parts of the landscape.
+Many blends of wildflower seeds are composed of fillers and cheap annual seeds to keep the cost down.
+You want high-quality flowers that come back for years of enjoyment.
+A quality seed spreads blooming joy throughout the gardens.

-January classes and instructors are finalized, and the rest of the Spring schedule is almost completed.
-Here are the topics for the first classes of 2020:
+Spring classes and instructors are finalized, and the rest of the Spring schedule is completed.
+Here are the topics for the following three garden classes this spring.

-Until next week, I’ll be helping local gardeners with garden soil here at Watters Garden Center.
+Until next week, I’ll be helping local gardeners plant better wildflowers here at Watters Garden Center.